delvtech/agent0/INSTALL.md

 # Install -- overview

-Elf-simulations has been tested with Python 3.9 and 3.10.
+Elf-simulations is currently supported only for Python 3.10.

 ### 1. Install Pyenv